 Yes.
 If your client’s ability to perform under a contract (i.e., close the transaction) is contingent upon the closing of another property, the Addendum for Sale of Other Property by Buyer (TAR 1908, TREC 10-6) should be made part of the contract.
 Otherwise, the buyer risks default under the contract if he fails to close because the sale of the other property doesn’t close.
 Default by the buyer could result in termination of the contract and the loss of earnest money.
 Alternatively, the seller could also take action to enforce specific performance or other remedies through the legal system, or both.

-If a buyer waives the contingency under the Addendum for Sale of Other Property by Buyer, then doesn’t qualify for a loan, does she get the earnest money back? (updated July 9, 2015)
+If a buyer waives the contingency under the Addendum for Sale of Other Property by Buyer, then can’t close, does she get the earnest money back?
+(Updated March 28, 2017)

 No. If the buyer can’t close because the buyer didn’t sell her other property, the buyer will be in default.
 Paragraph D of the addendum states that if the buyer waives the contingency and then can’t close and fund because she did not receive the property’s proceeds, she is in default and the seller may exercise the remedies in Paragraph 15 of the sales contract.
 One of the remedies available to the seller is to terminate the contract and keep the earnest money.